soxueren/atsd/installation/aws-emr-s3.md

 echo "status" | hbase shell
 ```

-Wait until the cluster is initialized and "Master is initializing" error is no longer displayed.
+Wait until the cluster is initialized and the "Master is initializing" error is no longer displayed.

 ```
 status